Svyatoslav Belza: Accolades

 During his life Belza was awarded many distinctions.
 In 1988, Belza received the Polish Cultural Merit award.
 In 1994, he was honoured with the People's Artist of Russia title.
 He received the Officer's Cross of the Order of Merit of the Republic of Poland, as well as the Ukrainian Order of Saint Nicholas in 1997.

 In 2000, Belza was awarded the Russian Order of Friendship.
 Among his other accolades were the Moscow Prize (2002) and the State Prize of the Russian Federation for arts and literature (2011), as well as the Order of Merit for the Fatherland (2012) and the "Award of the Government of the Russian Federation" in the field of culture (2013).

 Belza was a member of the Russian Television Academy (1994-2014), the Russian Academy of Arts (since 1998) and the Eurasian Academy of Television (since 2001).

 Private life

-In 1969 Belza married Nina Kulagina, then a Kiev University student, later the teacher of English (also a swimmer, and the USSR backstroke champion); they had one son, Igor Belza (b.
-1971), now a businessman, who is married to the artist Alexandra Otiyeva, based in Nice, France.
+In 1969 Belza married Nina Kulagina, then a Kiev University student, later the teacher of English (also a swimmer, and the USSR backstroke champion); they had one son, Igor Belza (born 1971), now a businessman, who is married to the artist Alexandra Otiyeva, based in Nice, France.
 After the divorce in 1981, Belza's partner was Olga Glebova, also teacher of English, and daughter of the actor Pyotr Glebov.
-They had one son, Fyodor Belza (b.
-1981), whose son Sergey is Svyatoslav Belza's grandson.
+They had one son, Fyodor Belza (born 1981), whose son Sergey is Svyatoslav Belza's grandson.